pete3n/nix-offline-iso/README.md

 - Boot your target system from the installation medium and start the install process as normal
 - Ensure you configure the some desktop environment and user as your configuration
+- The install may take a very long time (and appear stuck on 46%) this is because of the dependencies being copied.
+Toggle the log to view activity

 ### Build Dependencies
 You must include system build dependencies in one of two ways: